George of the Jungle

-In 1967, Jay Ward Productions was inspired to create a parody of Tarzan, Lord of the Jungle, by the name of George, Lord of... not much.
+In 1967, the Jay Ward studio was inspired to create a parody of Tarzan, Lord of the Jungle, by the name of George, Lord of… not much.
 Whereas Tarzan was ignorant of culture because he was raised by apes from infancy, George’s ignorance stemmed from being a clueless simpleton.

 George lived in a jungle tree house with his wife Ursula, whom he called “fella” because he thought she was a man.
 If anyone mentioned the name Ursula, George became confused because he didn’t recognize the name and didn’t, in fact, even know he was married.
 Furthermore, George believed his pet elephant Shep was a large, peanut-loving pooch.
 In fairness to George, Shep liked to fetch sticks, wagged his tail, ate from a bowl, and in most ways carried on as if he were a dog.

 Fulfilling his ape-man role, George acted as protector of the jungle.
 The District Commissioner—a short British fellow kept busy by poachers, the natives, and others who stirred up trouble in Mbwebwe Valley—occasionally recruited George to help maintain law and order.
 In addition to Shep, George relied on the help of his friend Ape, a gorilla who spoke in a refined British accent that matched his cultured demeanor.